timescale/timescaledb/tsl/src/nodes/gapfill/README.md

 trigger locf or interpolate behaviour.
 In the targetlist of the gapfill node those functions will be toplevel function calls.

-The gapfill state transitions are described in exec.h
+The gapfill state transitions are described in gapfill_internal.h

 ## Usage